quangvu0702/llm-wiki-for-code/LLM_WIKI_FOR_CODE.md

 No prose descriptions.
 No `keys:` prefix.
 No format instructions inside `index.md` (the schema file already explains the format).
 At 200 articles × ~15 tokens per entry, the full index is ~3,000 tokens — well within a single read.

-#### Concept 6: The Schema File (wiki.mdc / CLAUDE.md section / AGENTS.md)
+#### Concept 6: The Schema File (SKILL.md / CLAUDE.md section / AGENTS.md)

-The schema is the always-applied agent instruction that tells the agent: the wiki exists, check it first, here's how to use it.
-Injected at every session start automatically.
+The schema is the agent instruction that tells the agent: the wiki exists, check it first, here's how to use it.
 Self-contained: constraints, operation workflows, page conventions — all in one place.
 The agent's "memory bootstrap" for every session.

+**Cursor-specific lesson (validated through testing):** `.cursor/rules/*.mdc` with `alwaysApply: true` provides passive context — the agent sees it but ignores behavioral workflow instructions within it.
+Cursor skills (`.cursor/skills/*/SKILL.md`) are actively invoked when trigger words match, making them reliable for behavioral protocols like wiki operations. **Recommendation for Cursor: use a skill, not a rule.** For Claude Code and Codex, `CLAUDE.md` and `AGENTS.md` are actively read at session start, so rules-in-file works fine.

 #### Concept 7: Local Search Upgrade (Optional)